 Populated with Delete Indicator: Any existing value for the corresponding data base element in the receiving application SHOULD be deleted.
 This is symbolically communicated as two double-quotes between the delimiters (i.e., |""|).Employing consecutive double quote characters as the only content of a field for other purposes is prohibited.

-Refer to Chapter 2.5, "" for information on data fields with a delete indicator.
+Refer to Chapter 2.5, "Message construction rules" for information on data fields with a delete indicator.

 The various chapters of the Standard contain segment attribute tables.
 These tables list and describe the data fields in the segment and characteristics of their usage.
 In defining a segment, the following information is specified about each field: